MShinkle/automation_projects_pilots/repomix/README.md

 ## Configuration

-The branch also includes a `repomix.config.json` file that can be used to configure how repomix processes the codebase.
+The directory includes a `repomix.config.json` file that can be used to configure how repomix processes the codebase.
 Key configuration options include:

 - `output.style`: Output format (default: "plain")
 - `output.compress`: Whether to remove empty lines and comments